masnormen/mais/README.md

 # mais
-An API to authenticate SIAM UB account.
-This API only authenticate once and then returns the data, not session-based.
+An API to authenticate SIAM UB account and return user data.

 ## URL:
 `/index.php`